Before you start AI app development, you need to be sure that's the right choice. Here, we'll discuss some pros and cons of AI app development.

 If you do, your engineers will be able to proactively solve any scaling issues.

-In short, neglecting your AI integration’s scalability can stall your product’s growth and performance.
+In short, neglecting your AI app’s scalability can stall its growth and performance.

 That’s why it’s so important to adopt a scalability-first approach from the start.